-Fusarium circinatum: The first eukaryotic genome sequenced and annotated in Africa causes the serious disease of pines known as pitch canker (Figure 1).
-The pathogen is believed to be native to Central America, possibly including the southeastern United States and the Caribbean region.
-Fusarium circinatum has caused tremendous damage to native Pinus radiata in California, where it first appeared in the early 1990s.
+Fusarium circinatum causes the serious disease of pines known as pitch canker (Fig. 1).
+The pathogen is believed to be native to Central America, possibly including the southeastern United States and the Carribean region.
+Fusarium circinatum has caused tremendous damage to native Pinus radiata in California, where it first appeared in the early 1990's.
 Since then it has devastated pine plantation programmes in many countries where Pinus spp. are grown as non-natives.
 One example is found in South Africa where the pathogen first appeared in pine nurseries in 1990 and has come to be a major constraint to pine establishment in the country.
-It has also moved from the nursery environment to plantations in South Africa, and it threatens the future of pine forestry in the country.
+It has also moved from the nursery environment to plantations in South Africa and it threatens the future of pine forestry in the country.